NFSA/python-mfclient/README.md

 It is developed by Research Computing Services.
 Arcitecta, the Vendor of the Mediaflux software DOES NOT provide any support for this library.

-## Limitations
+## ⚠️Limitations⚠️
 Compared with the official Mediaflux Java Client library, this (unofficial) Python library has following limitations:
-  * ⚠️it does not provide connection pooling functions.
+  * ⚠︎️it does not provide connection pooling functions.
 Users will need to implement its own connection pool to execute concurrent tasks.
-  * ⚠️it does not support Mediaflux cluster I/O. So it will always connect to the Mediaflux Controller node even if there are Cluster I/O nodes available to improve the network I/O performance.
+  * ⚠︎️it does not support Mediaflux cluster I/O. So it will always connect to the Mediaflux Controller node even if there are Cluster I/O nodes available to improve the network I/O performance.
-  * ⚠️it does not support `retry` option to re-execute an operation when encounters a network issue.
+  * ⚠︎️it does not support `retry` option to re-execute an operation when encounters a network issue.
-  * ⚠️most importantly, there is no guarantee that this library will be aligned with the Mediaflux server upgrades.
+  * ⚠︎️most importantly, there is no guarantee that this library will be aligned with the Mediaflux server upgrades.

 ##